slipstream/SlipStreamDocumentation/documentation/release_notes/candidate_releases.md

 - users can now receive daily cloud usage emails (turn on via parameter in user profile)
-- extend server for better support of application scaling
+- changes to the server for better support of application scaling
-- allow cloud contextualization method to be chosen via connector configuration
+- the cloud contextualization method can be chosen through the cloud connector configuration
-- SlipStream server now requires Java 1.8 (previous versions are EOL);
-  the code base will now start using Java 1.8 features
+- Java 1.8 is now required by the SlipStream server
 - fix: handling of open subsection in URL
 - fix: catch EINTR interrupt to prevent script failures on Windows
 - fix: invalid URL when clicking on VM gauge in dashboard